spotfiresoftware/tibco-streaming-samples/docker/ef-2node-awsec2/ef-2node-awsec2-app/src/site/markdown/index.md

 ## Ansible playbook, plays and tasks

-In this sample we have one [playbook](https://github.com/TIBCOSoftware/tibco-streaming-samples/blob/master/docker/ef-2node-awsec2/ef-2node-awsec2-app/src/main/ansible/project-playbook.yml) divided into several plays with task. please see description below.
+In this sample the [playbook](https://github.com/TIBCOSoftware/tibco-streaming-samples/blob/master/docker/ef-2node-awsec2/ef-2node-awsec2-app/src/main/ansible/project-playbook.yml) is divided into several plays with tasks.
+Please see description below.

 * Play #1: (see [selected tasks](play-1-tasks.md) with description)
   - Create StreamBase base and application docker image based on CentOs7